 Figure C: Acquisition Parcel 1

-is active railroad rightof-way.
-Once use is abandoned, then acquisition proceedings can begin.

-This parcel for acquisition

-Estimated acquisition cost is \$2,000,000

-Trillium Nature Sanctuary

 Trillium Nature Sanctuary is bounded on the north by Norpac Road and an existing Auto Salvage lot, on the east by BNSF railroad tracks, on the west by residential property and on the south by light industrial and Cauyga Street.
 Currently, Trillium sits in a low valley with no visible entrance or easy access point.
 Acquisition of the used car dealership on the corner of Maryland Avenue and Jackson Street will allow a visible entrance, parking, and a trailhead facility for Trillium and the Trout Brook Trail Corridor.

 This parcel is used by a viable used car business.
-Acquisition is scheduled for 2012.
+Acquisition is scheduled for 2012 continued grade beneath the maintain of the continued grade beneath the maintain of the continued for the continued for rugive tion cost for the two parcels is estimated at \$1,025,000.

 Estimated acquisition cost is \$2,350,000

-Figure D: Acquisition Parcel 2, Trillium Nature Sanctuary Site Parcel 3 is needed to ramp down to railroad grade beneath the Westminster bridge.
-Parcel 4 connects a city owned parcel to proposed Trout Brook Boulevard.
-These parcels are scheduled for acquisition in 2011.
-Acquisition cost for the two parcels is estimated at \$1,025,000
+Figure D: Acquisition Parcel 2, Trillium Nature Sanctuary Site

+Figure E: Acquisition Parcels 3 and 4

+Stevardship

-Figure E: Acquisition Parcels 3 and 4 Stewardship Ramsey County currently owns and maintains the trail corridor from McCarrons Lake to L'Orient Avenue.
-The City of Saint Paul will own and maintain the proposed trail corridor south of Larpentuer Avenue to the Mississippi River, excluding where the trail route is located in conjunction with the Gateway Trail, which is owned and maintained by the State of Minnesota.
-Ramsey County will continue to maintain the existing trail north of Larpentuer Avenue.
+Ramsey County currently owns and maintains the trail corridor from McCarrons Lake to L'Orient Avenue.
+The City of Saint Paul will own and maintain the proposed trail corridor within the City limits to the Mississippi River, excluding where the trail route is located in conjunction with the Gateway Trail, which is owned and maintained by the State of Minnesota.
 The Saint Paul Division of Parks and Recreation along with Ramsey County Parks will advise the appropriate law enforcement agencies of their joint ownership and will request their cooperation in maintaining public safety throughout the corridor.

 There are no non-recreational uses or collection of revenues from such uses planned for the trail corridor at this time.
 Should such uses occur in the future, revenues will be utilized consistent with the adopted Recreation Open Space Development Guide/Policy Plan.

+Demand Forecast

-Demand Forecast The Metropolitan Council's 2007 User Survey said the existing trail (1 mile segment) had 40,200 annual visits.
+The Metropolitan Council's 2007 User Survey said the existing trail (1 mile segment) had 40,200 annual visits.
 Walking and bicycling are the top two uses of the regional park system.
 Once the trail corridor is complete, use is projected to increase dramatically as connections are made to downtown St. Paul, the Mississippi River, Sam Morgan Regional Trail (69,100 annual visits) and the Bruce Vento Regional Trail (84,100 annual visits).

-Development Concept For planning and design purposes, and for ease in discussing the trail corridor, it has been divided into 5 geographic segments from north to south.
-Segment 1: McCarron's Lake to Arlington St. (1 mile) This segment of the trail was completed in 2001.
+For planning and design purposes, and for ease in discussing the trail corridor, it has been divided into 5 geographic segments from north to south.

-Trout Brook Regional Trail 8
+Segment 1: McCarron's Lake to Arlington St. (1 mile)

+This segment of the trail was completed in 2001.

-Segment 2: Arlington Jackson Pond to Trillium Nature Sanctuary (.66 mile) This proposed segment of the trail will be constructed within an abandoned railroad corridor.
+This proposed segment of the trail will be constructed within an abandoned railroad corridor.
 The proposed trail will cross an active rail line on a new pedestrian bridge at the Arlington Jackson Pond site and continue south along the abandoned railroad right-of-way to the Trillium Nature Sanctuary at Jackson Street.
 There are two existing railroad bridges that will need to be converted to pedestrian bridges, one crossing Arlington and one crossing BNSF tracks.
 Cost of development of this segment is estimated at \$2,000,000.
-The existing portion of the trail will remain to the intersection of Arlington and Jackson to provide a local neighborhood connection and connections to bus routes.